WWE Royal Rumble lineup: The updated match lineup and entrants lists for the Royal Rumble matches - Pro Wrestling Dot Net

 -Bray Wyatt vs. LA Knight in a Pitch Black match

-Powell’s POV: Gunther was not officially listed on the Royal Rumble website, but he did announce his entry on Smackdown.
+Powell’s POV: WWE added the Raw Women’s Championship match, and added Cody Rhodes to the men’s Rumble during Monday’s Raw.
+Gunther, who announced his entry in the Rumble on Smackdown, is not listed for the match on the Royal Rumble website.
 WWE also hasn’t announced any specifics regarding the Pitch Black match aside from that it’s named after a flavor sold by one of their soda sponsors.
 Musical artist Hardy will perform the event’s official theme song live.

 Be the first to comment